-- 529 An embellished wall hanging inspired by birds or bu ıtterflies
+- An embellished wall hanging inspired by the sights of summer.

-- An embellished wall hanging made with natural fibres
+- An embellished wall hanging made with recycled materials.

-- 531 A piece of decorative jewellery
+- 531 An embellished book.

-- 532 A 3D decorative heart
+- 532 A decorative 3D flower arrangement.

-- 533 An embellished box
+- 533 An embellished candle decoration.

 Quilting Classes

 Entries can be constructed in any type of fabric and can be pieced and quilted by hand or machine.